The Keys to Happiness and Well-Being Are Within All of Us

 Too often we do things to make others happy.
 Early in life, we might take a job that makes our parents happy.
 We strive for success to make someone else proud of us.
 Their stamp of approval is necessary for our happiness.
 The problem is that such approval is easily manipulated and often never reaching.
 It can make us feel like we can never do enough.
 We need to stop basing our happiness on the approval of others.

 We need to look inward and find out what makes us happy.
 Taking the time in silence and meditating is a great way to discover our own beliefs and true feelings.
 We all have needs and when our needs are fulfilled in positive ways we can be truly happy.
 Look inward and strive for your own approval and not from others.

 We often stay so busy and lead such complicated lives that we never take inventory of what we are really doing.
 Without such an inventory we never discover what is going on inside of us.
-That inventory will discover thoughts, emotions and habits that are toxic and making us unhappy.
-We might discover things like gossiping, procrastination, pornography, negativity, drugs, alcohol, or not taking responsibility.
+That inventory will discover thoughts, emotions, and habits that are toxic and making us unhappy.
+We might discover things like gossiping, procrastination, pornography, negativity, drugs, alcohol, or not take responsibility.
 A snake bite doesn’t kill anyone.
 The venom, on the other hand, if not rid of the body, spreads and destroys us from within.
-Toxic thoughts, emotions and habits are venom eating at us.
+Toxic thoughts, emotions, and habits are venom eating at us.